Plutomaster28/Plutomaster28/README.md

-## Hello, I'm Ulises (God save me I had to put my real name :pray:)
+## Hello, I'm Tomoko
-I'm Tomoko (online pseudoname), also known as Miyamii and/or Pluto online.
+I'm Tomoko, also known as Miyamii and/or Pluto online.
 I work with both computer hardware and software!

 Aside from being a professional procrastinator, I'm also the creator of these cool little things: